 Mr. Weber’s academic interests are in English, History, Civics, and Environmental Studies.
 Outside of the classroom, Mr. Weber is an avid sports fan and martial arts practitioner.
-Mr. Weber is the head coach of the WTMC ultimate team.

 Ms. Zdyrko is a New York City native who came to WTMC after almost a decade of teaching in New York public schools, most recently the Fiorello H. LaGuardia High School of Music, Art, and Performing Arts.
 She has BA in English from Grinnell College, an MA in the Teaching of English from Teachers College Columbia University, and an MA in English from the Middlebury Bread Loaf School of English.
 In her spare time, Ms. Zdyrko enjoys writing, running outdoors, and traveling.